 - Cripplegate – Leading to the village of Islington.

 - Aldersgate – leading towards St. Bartholomews Abbey, Smithfield Market and London Charterhouse.
-Aldersgate is thought to have replaced a previous gate to the west of the city.
+Aldersgate was thought to have replaced a previous gate to the west of the city.

 - Newgate – leading towards Oxford and the west.